Family Activities Around Lake Geneva

 Flat Iron Park – Downtown Lake Geneva

 The downtown lakefront park where the boats pass, the gazebo sits, and Concerts in the Park happen Thursday evenings from late June through early August.
 For families with kids who need a break from organized activities, Flat Iron Park is where you sit on the grass, watch the boats come in, eat something from a nearby restaurant, and let the day be easy for a while.
-The weekly concerts are free and the atmosphere is exactly what a summer evening at the lake should feel like.

 Best for: All ages Concerts in the Park on Thursday evenings are free and genuinely good family entertainment.